 This is the main reason why learning to listen to your own body is so important.
 The truth is, there is no one size fits all lifestyle that will promise health for everyone.
 We are all slightly different – with different jobs, different taste preferences, we all keep different hours, have different levels of energy we expend in a day and countless other factors that lead us to need to look within to find the right lifestyle.

-If you are feeling confused, overwhelmed or challenged on a raw foods or plant-based diet, if you are feeling conflicted by all the information available to you, or if you are trying out a particular method of healthy eating and finding it is not working for you, but do not know what do to instead, then learning to listen to your body is the answer you have been looking for.
+If you are feeling confused, overwhelmed or challenged on a plant-based diet, if you are feeling conflicted by all the information available to you, or if you are trying out a particular method of healthy eating and finding it is not working for you, but do not know what do to instead, then learning to listen to your body is the answer you have been looking for.

 The good news here is learning to listen to your body is quite simple.
 Here are my top five tools for re-establishing your connection with your body, so that you can find your perfect lifestyle for yourself – and reap the many rewards of glowing health.

 1. Pause After Meals And Notice How You Are Feeling

 Finding the right diet for you, more or less comes down to simple awareness.
 No one knows your body better than you do, and no one can tell you how certain foods are working or not working for you better than your body can.

 The problem here is that most people do not take the time to pause and actually notice how their meals are making them feel.
 Often times people wait until the body protests very loudly with a very uncomfortable symptom before they consider that something they are eating may not be working for them.

 By simply pausing after your meals and taking stock of how you feel – how your digestion is feeling, how your mind is feeling, where your energy levels are at – you will start to get a very clear picture of which foods make you feel great, and which foods make you feel less than your best.
 It is this awareness that will give you the key to building a diet that supports your lasting health.